ubccr/stubl/README.rst

 STUBL - SLURM Tools and UBiLities
 =============================================================================

-STUBL is a collection of supplemental tools and utilitiy scripts for `SLURM
+STUBL is a collection of supplemental tools and utility scripts for `SLURM
 <http://slurm.schedmd.com/>`_.

 .. image:: docs/stubl_thumb.gif